AdeshRathod/unitecloud/README.md

 This project demonstrates two approaches for sharing a small contact card between nearby devices:

-1. NFC-only for small payloads (<= ~1.8 KB) – write/read JSON contact directly to the NFC tag / device.
-2. Hybrid (NFC handshake + Nearby / Bluetooth / Wi-Fi Direct) – NFC transfers only a short 6-char token, then the full JSON payload is sent over a higher-bandwidth offline channel using `nearby_connections`.
+1. NFC phone-to-phone using HCE (Host Card Emulation) – one device emulates a card that serves the JSON contact in chunks; the peer reads it using reader mode.
+2. Nearby Connections (Bluetooth / Wi‑Fi Direct) – for auto-discovery or manual code, supporting bidirectional exchange without requiring NFC.

 ## Features

-- Create a contact (name, phone, email) and share via NFC tap.
+- Create a contact (name, phone, email) and share via NFC phone-to-phone (HCE based).
-- Automatically decide if payload fits direct NFC, otherwise fall back to token handshake.
-- Listen mode to receive incoming NFC payloads or handshake tokens.
+- Clean Nearby flows: auto-discover or manual 6-char code entry, with bidirectional exchange.
 - Nearby Connections wrapper to advertise/discover using token-based serviceId.
 - Reactive UI with logs and list of received contacts (GetX state management).